NHSDigital/direct-care-api/terraform/README.md

 ### Use commands

+Use command `make package-lambdas env=<env>` to create the zip files needed for terraform to plan/apply the lambda functions

 To see what changes you would be making use `make tf-plan` and to then apply those changes use `make tf-apply`